ankrutik/notes/aws/solutions_arch_cert/notes.md

 ssh ec2-username@IPADDRESS_EC2 -i PrivateKey.pem
 ```

 ## Security Groups

+Virtual firewalls that control traffic to EC2 instance.

+Changes to security group are reflected immediately.

 All inbound traffic is blocked by default, all outbound is allowed.

+Therefore, only allow rules can be configured, no support for deny rules.

 Define which type of connection (eg. HTTP, SSH, etc) , which protocol (eg. TCP), which port (eg. 80, 22) is allowed inbound and outbound on the instance.

 **If inbound is created for a port, the outbound is created automatically.
 Stateful.**

+1 Security Group can have many EC2 instances.
+1 EC2 instance can have many Security Groups.

 No way to blacklist.
 Only whitelist.

-Multiple security groups can be applied to same instance.
+#### Instead

+Specific IP addresses cannot be blocked using Security Groups.
+Use NACL instead.

+Traffice cannot be controlled by what is in request.
+Use WAF instead.

 ## EBS 101

+The data stored on a **local instance store will persist only as long as that instance is alive**.
+However, data that is stored on an Amazon EBS volume will persist independently of the life of the instance.

+Normally, EBS volumes can only be attached to one EC2 instance.
+As of Feb 2020 you can attach certain types of EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/

-Elastic Block Storage is a harddisk on the cloud.
+Elastic Block Storage is a hard-disk on the cloud.

+Migrating or encrypting non-encrypted EBS volumes will need them to be converted to AMI before they can be re-launched.

+EBS volumes can be detached while instance is running only if the volume is not the root volume of that EC2 instance.

+You can add multiple volumes to an EC2 instance and then create your own RAID 5/RAID 10/RAID 0 configurations using those volumes.

+You can control whether an EBS root volume is deleted when its  associated instance is terminated.
+The default delete-on-termination  behaviour depends on whether the volume is a root volume, or an  additional volume.
+By default, the DeleteOnTermination attribute for  root volumes is set to 'true.'
+However, this attribute may be changed at launch by using either the AWS Console or the command line.
+For an  instance that is already running, the DeleteOnTermination attribute must be changed using the CLI.

-### General Purpose (SSD)
+### General Purpose (SSD) - gp2

-Most workloads; gp2 API; <=16K IOPS
+Most workloads; **gp2** API; <=16K IOPS

-### Provisional IOPS (SSD)
+### Provisional IOPS (SSD) - io1

-Databases; io1 API; <=64K IOPS
+Databases; **io1** API; <=64K IOPS

-### Throughput optimised HDD
+### Throughput Optimised HDD - st1

-Big data, warehouses; st1 API; <=500 IOPS
+Big data, warehouses; **st1** API; <=500 IOPS

-### Cold HDD
+### Cold HDD - sc1

-File servers; sc1 API; <=250 IOPS
+File servers; **sc1** API; <=250 IOPS

-### Magnetic
+### Magnetic - standard

-infrequently accessed data; Standard API; 40-200 IOPS
+infrequently accessed data; **Standard** API; 40-200 IOPS

 Use SSDs for fast random access; expensive.

 Use HDD for sequential access, cheaper.

 ## lab: EBS Volumes

 Volume will be in the same AZ as the EC2 instance.

 Volume sizes can be changed, but will take time to reflect.
-May need to repartition the drive to detect the added size.
+May need to re-partition the drive to detect the added size.

 Hardware assisted virtualization

-Snapshots are point in time copies of Volumes.
-Incremental nature i.e. only changes are stored on S3.
+Snapshots are point in time copies of Volumes. **Incremental** nature i.e. only changes are stored on S3.
 First snapshot takes time to create.

-**Migrating EBS overview**:
+### Migrating EBS overview

 1. Volumes to snapshots
 2. snapshots to AMI (Amazon Machine Image)
-3. then copy AMI to destination region
+3. copy AMI to destination region
-4. then launch on another AZ
+4. launch on another AZ

 For root device (device with OS) snapshots, best pratice to stop the instance before taking snapshot.